 The City of Cedar Rapids is on the move, actively promoting the arts, education, and advanced technology enterprises.
-Cedar Rapids Public Library (CRPL), named by IMLS as one of the nation's finest, has stepped up with innovative programming, partnerships, and outreach supported by the 2019-2022 strategic plan.
+Cedar Rapids Public Library (CRPL), named by IMLS as one of the nation's finest, has stepped up with innovative programming, partnerships, and outreach, all supported by the 2019-2022 strategic plan.

 An award-winning library facing service challenges

-After a devastating flood forced a move to a "higher and drier" location, the City constructed a library that personified the dynamism of a community in transition.
+After a devastating flood in 2008 forced a move to a "higher and drier" location, the City built a library that personified the dynamism of a community in transition.
+The new Library opened to the public in 2013.

-Another challenge: despite record usage, the Library lost a critical levy vote in 2016 which would have kept the budget stable after the previous four cent levy ended.
-This loss forced the Library to reduce hours and services in both of its two locations.
-With more than 108,000 people using library meeting rooms in 2018, CRPL is one of the busiest library systems in Iowa.
+The next challenge wasn’t long in coming.
+Despite record usage, the Library lost a critical levy vote in 2016 which would have kept the budget stable after the previous four cent levy ended.
+This loss forced the Library to reduce hours and services in both of its locations.
+With more than 108,000 people using library meeting rooms in 2018, CRPL was one of the busiest library systems in Iowa.

 Nevertheless, given the rapidity of technological change and changing social conditions, the Library needed to explore critical questions: How could it better serve current customers?
 How could it better reach out to nonusers?
 What programs would best serve the community over the course of the next three to five years?